habitat-sh/habitat/www/source/docs/Reference/habitat-cli.html.md

     sign      Signs a archive file with with an origin key, creating a Habitat artifact upload    Uploads a local package artifact to a depot verify    Verifies a Habitat artifact with an origin key

 ***

-## hab-bpm
-Package manager for Habitat.
-Mostly used to download and install packages.

-**USAGE**

-    $program [COMMON_FLAGS] <SUBCOMMAND> [ARG ..]

-**COMMON FLAGS**

-    -h  Prints this message
-    -q  Prints less output for better use in scripts -v  Prints more verbose output
-    -V  Prints version information

-**SUBCOMMANDS**

-    binlink   Creates a symlink for a package binary in a common 'PATH' location exec      Executes a command using the 'PATH' context of an installed package help      Prints this message
-    install   Installs a package
-    pkgpath   Prints the path to a package version   Prints version information

-**ENVIRONMENT VARIABLES**

-    QUIET     Prints less output (\`-q' flag takes precedence) VERBOSE   Prints more verbose output (\`-v' flag takes precedence)

-**SUBCOMMAND HELP**

-    $program <SUBCOMMAND> -h

-***